Rabaul: Colonial period and aftermath

 In 1910 the German colonial government during the administration of Governor Albert Hahl moved offices, the district court, a hospital and customs and postal facilities from Herbertshöhe (today's Kokopo) to Simpsonhafen.
 That settlement was thus substantially enlarged with official buildings and housing and renamed Rabaul, meaning mangrove in Kuanua (the local language) as the new town was partially built on a reclaimed mangrove swamp.

 At the outset of World War I, at the behest of Great Britain, Australia – as one of the Dominions of the British Empire – defeated the German military garrison in Rabaul and occupied the territory with the volunteer Australian Naval and Military Expeditionary Force.
 Following Germany's defeat at the end of the war, the occupied territory was delegated in 1920 to Australia as a League of Nations Mandate (Class C).
 Rabaul became the capital of the Territory of New Guinea.
 Visits to and stays in Rabaul during this period were amply described in books by many authors, including Margaret Mead.

 Gunantambu, the famous house of "Queen" Emma Forsayth and her husband, contained furniture previously owned by Robert Louis Stevenson and left to her family in Samoa.
 Destroyed in the 1937 volcano eruption, its remains became a tourist attraction after World War II and remained so until the 1994 further volcanic destruction of Rabaul.

+In 1929, Rabaul was the site of the Rabaul Strike, the first industrial strike in Papua New Guinea.

 Rabaul (Tavurvur) volcano: 6 June 1937 eruption

-"Rabaul volcano is one of the most active and most dangerous volcanoes in Papua New Guinea."
-Having erupted and entirely destroyed Rabaul on 6 June 1937, five years before the occupation by Japan, "Rabaul exploded violently [again] in 1994 and devastated the...[city].
+"Rabaul volcano is one of the most active and most dangerous volcanoes in Papua New Guinea," according to the website Volcano Discovery, which notes that, after an earlier eruption entirely destroyed Rabaul on 6 June 1937, "Rabaul exploded violently [again] in 1994 and devastated the...[city].
 Since then, the young cone Tavurvur located inside the caldera has been the site of near persistent activity in form of strombolian to vulcanian ash eruptions.
 The caldera has an elliptical form (14 × 9 km) and is surrounded by a steep volcanic ridge several hundred meters high."

 Under the Australian administration, Rabaul developed into a regional base.
-Then in 1937, catastrophic volcanic eruptions destroyed the town after the two volcanoes, Tavurvur and Vulcan, exploded.
-507 people were killed, and there was widespread damage.
+Then in 1937, catastrophic volcanic eruptions destroyed the town after the two volcanoes, Tavurvur and Vulcan, exploded and killed 507 people, as well as causing widespread damage.
 Following this, the Australian administration for the Territory of New Guinea decided to move the territorial headquarters to the safer location of Lae.
 All long-term steps to re-establish the territorial headquarters at Rabaul were forestalled during World War II.